Eschatologue/CM_wiki/docs/spells/description/core/level-1.md

 **Components:** V, S
 **Duration:** Concentration, up to 10 minutes

-You take the Dash action, and until the spell ends, you can take that action again as a  **:rsc-b: Bonus Action**{ .rsc }.
+You take the Dash action, and until the spell ends, you can take that action again as a  **:rsc-b: Bonus Action**{.rsc}.

 > **Classes:** Artificer, Sorcerer, Warlock, Wizard